VincentH-Net/azure-uno-dev-vm/README.md

-# azure-uno-dev-vm (WIP - eta before xmas)
+# azure-uno-dev-vm

 > Quickly create secure, performant Windows Azure Virtual Machines for developing Microsoft Azure + Uno Platform solutions with .NET

+What do you get?
+- Complete instructions to create Azure Virtual Desktop Windows 11 VMs - including multiple Azure regions
+- An easy to customize, idempotent installation script to set up a VM for Azure and Uno Platform development with .NET
+- Research notes on selecting the right VM size for near-desktop performance and for selecting the right Microsoft VM service and RDP client

+Read on for details, or [Get started now](#getting-started)

+## Why use Azure Virtual Desktop for Azure development?

 Developing on a desktop / laptop gives good performance and developer control at low cost, however:
 - Security in an enterprise context can be at risk, or strict general purpose security policies interfere with development tasks.
 - Stability tends to degrade over time as more software is installed, especially when researching and working on solutions with different tech stacks.
 - Consistency across team members is hard to achieve, leading to "it works on my machine" issues and less local testing.